Chandrayaan programme: Discovery of water on the Moon

-The ChACE profile indicates a steady rise in the concentration of water molecules starting from 20 degrees south to the poles, however, it peaks at 60-70 degrees south and then declines.
-Overlaying the M^{3} profile which begins at 43.1 degrees south depicts a complementary nature of the recordings, confirming the double evidence of lunar water near the south pole.
-However, the detection of water in every spectrum of ChACE coupled with the fact that it does not indicate either a steady rise or decline or a constant level in its profile, could possibly be due to contamination of water from Earth.
-Adding to the concerns was the M^{3}'s profile which showed a steady increase towards the south pole, unlike ChACE which saw a decline beyond 70 degrees south.
+The ChACE profile indicates a steady rise in the concentration of water molecules starting from 20 degrees south to the poles; however, it peaks at 60-70 degrees south and then declines.
+Overlaying the M^{3} profile, which begins at 43.1 degrees south, depicts a complementary nature of the recordings, confirming the double evidence of lunar water near the south pole.
+However, the detection of water in every spectrum of ChACE, coupled with the fact that it does not indicate either a steady rise or decline or a constant level in its profile, could possibly be due to contamination of water from Earth.
+Adding to the concerns was the M^{3}'s profile, which showed a steady increase towards the south pole, unlike ChACE, which saw a decline beyond 70 degrees south.
 But according to Indian mathematician Ramaiyengar Sridharan, if the water ice acts as a source due to sublimation, which would be a strong function of temperature in the prevailing ultra high vacuum condition, then, in the absence of fresh sources during the measurement phase, the increase/decrease in the concentration measured by ChACE should be at the cost of what M^{3} has detected in the form of ice; which means, the peak measurement recorded may be due to the presence of many water ice sources and the decline may be due to fewer such sources and while M^{3} mapped the water ice sources on the surface the MIP detected the vapour generated from these sources, thus complementing each other.

 Despite the Chandrayaan-1 mission ending a year earlier than the intended duration of two years, the data recorded from the instruments onboard over 310 days were very useful even a decade later.
-In 2018, the data obtained from the M^{3} was used by the scientist at University of Hawaiʻi, Dr. Shuai Li and his team to research lunar water in the dark craters of the poles.
-Since the data was patchy and hard for them to work with the dark craters, they used the traces of sunlight that had bounced off crater walls and analyzed the spectral data to find places where the three specific wavelengths (in the range of 1.0-2.5 μm) of near-infrared light were absorbed that indicated the presence of water ice.
+In 2018, the data obtained from the M^{3} was used by the scientist at the University of Hawaiʻi, Dr. Shuai Li and his team to research lunar water in the dark craters of the poles.
+Since the data was patchy and hard for them to work with in the dark craters, they used the traces of sunlight that had bounced off crater walls and analyzed the spectral data to find places where the three specific wavelengths (in the range of 1.0-2.5 μm) of near-infrared light were absorbed, which indicated the presence of water ice.
 They conducted thorough statistical analysis to ensure that their findings were not influenced by random anomalies or errors in the instruments.
 "I consider this to be the most convincing evidence that you actually do have true water ice at the uppermost surface — what we call the optical surface — of the Moon", Li said on the results.